awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 When connecting using IAM authentication through an IDP, this is the user name for the idp\_host server\.
 When using standard authentication this can be used for the Amazon Redshift database user name\.

 This parameter is optional\.

+## webIdentityToken<a name="jdbc20-webidentitytoken-option"></a>
++ **Default Value** – None
++ **Data Type** – String

+The OAuth 2\.0 access token or OpenID Connect ID token that is provided by the identity provider\.
+Your application must get this token by authenticating the user of your application with a web identity provider\.
+Make sure to specify this parameter when you specify BasicJwtCredentialsProvider for the Plugin\_Name option\.

+This parameter is required if you specify BasicJwtCredentialsProvider for the Plugin\_Name option\.